SegmentLinking/TrackLooper/README.md

     sdl_run -f -mc -s PU200 -n -1 -t myTag

-The `-f` flag can be ommitted when the code has already been compiled.
-If multiple backends were compiled then the `-b` flag can be used to specify a backend.
+The `-f` flag can be omitted when the code has already been compiled.
+If multiple backends were compiled, then the `-b` flag can be used to specify a backend.
 For example

     sdl_run -b cpu -s PU200 -n -1 -t myTag